Troubleshooting DNS servers

-The Windows master server might be configured to send fast zone transfers, but the third-party secondary server might not support fast-zone transfers.
-If this is the case, disable fast-zone transfers on the master server from within the DNS console by selecting the Enable Bind secondaries check box on the Advanced tab of the properties for your server.
+The Windows primary server might be configured to send fast zone transfers, but the third-party secondary server might not support fast-zone transfers.
+If this is the case, disable fast-zone transfers on the primary server from within the DNS console by selecting the Enable Bind secondaries check box on the Advanced tab of the properties for your server.

 If a forward lookup zone on the Windows server contains a record type (for example, an SRV record) that the secondary server does not support, the secondary server might have problems pulling the zone.

-Check whether the master server is running another DNS server implementation, such as BIND.
-If so, it's possible that the zone on the master server includes incompatible resource records that Windows does not recognize.
+Check whether the primary server is running another DNS server implementation, such as BIND.
+If so, it's possible that the zone on the primary server includes incompatible resource records that Windows does not recognize.